rerobots/docs/tutorial_vpn_brunelhand.md

-# VPN-based instance with Brunel Hand
+# VPN-based instance with ROS and Brunel Hand

 ## Summary